MauroPatrizi/depat/README.md

-# Projet final de l'AEC en gestion de réseaux et sécurité des systèmes
+# Final Project for the AEC "Network management and systems security"
-## Owners: De Pessemier Renaud and Patrizi Mauro
+## Owners and System Administrators: De Pessemier Renaud and Patrizi Mauro
 ##### _This project is meant to test the acquired skills and competences of the candidates.
 It doesn't necessarily reflect the most efficient or practical way of designing a network._

 ## **Domain Controller**